 “Through the ages, countless spiritual disciplines have urged us to look within ourselves and seek the truth.
 Part of that truth resides in a small, dark room — one we are afraid to enter.” — Matthew J. Pallamary

 The word exploration is a journey through unknown and unexplored territory.
 I think you’d agree exploring the thread of consciousness and awareness is a unique opportunity to explore unknown territory.
 It is probably the least explored territory for “modern man.”
 Many people feel the desire for the inner quest.
 It is the realm of the spirits.
-To understand what spiritual exploration is, you need to know what it is not.
+To understand spiritual exploration, you need to know what it is not.
 It has nothing to do with religion or the belief in imaginary friends and enemies.
 It’s all about using processes.

 How Many Spiritual Disciplines Are There?

 What is a discipline?
 The term discipline relates to a specific branch of knowledge.
 It also means the practice of obedience or training people to obey.
 This latter point, obedience, is the main objective of Western religion.
-It is easy to get inward and outward spiritual disciplines mixed up because of how religion frames belief and faith as things of merit.
+It is easy to get inward and outward spiritual disciplines mixed up because religion frames belief and faith as things of merit.

 “A farmer is helpless to grow grain; all he can do is provide the right conditions for the growing of grain.
 He cultivates the ground, he plants the seed, he waters the plants, and then the natural forces of the earth take over and up comes the grain… This is the way it is with the Spiritual Disciplines — they are a way of sowing to the Spirit.
 By themselves, the Spiritual Disciplines can do nothing; they can only get us to the place where something can be done.” — Richard J. Foster